AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm-and-live-copy.md

 * **Create Site** (**Sites**)

   * MSM helps you to manage multiple websites that share common content.
 For example, websites are often provided for international audiences such that most of the content is common across all countries, with a subset of the content specific to the individual country.
-MSM allows you to [create live copies that automatically update one or more sites based on your source site](/help/sites-administering/msm-livecopy.md#creating-a-live-copy-of-a-site-from-a-blueprint-configuration).
+MSM allows you to [create Live Copies that automatically update one or more sites based on your source site](/help/sites-administering/msm-livecopy.md#creating-a-live-copy-of-a-site-from-a-blueprint-configuration).
 This also helps you to enforce a common base structure, use the common content across the multiple sites, maintain a common look and feel and focus efforts on managing the content that actually differs between the sites.
 Creating a site in this manner:
     * Requires a predefined blueprint configuration to specify the source.
     * Creates a Live Copy of the (predefined) source.
     * Provides the user with the **Rollout** button.